palo-it-th/openapi-codegen-examples/spring-boot-openapi-codegen/article/article.md

 @Configuration
 public class ApiClientConfig {
    /**
+    * The Webclient instance is shared between the generated clients.
     *
     * @param webclient The re-usable webclient defined in the WebclientConfig class
     * @param petstoreBasePath Base path of the client is defined in the application.yaml